aspnetboilerplate/aspnetboilerplate/doc/WebSite/Feature-Management.md

 ### Feature Manager

-If you need to definitions of features, you can inject and use **IFeatureManager**.
+If you need the definitions of features, you can inject and use **IFeatureManager**.

 ### A Note For Editions

-ASP.NET Boilerplate framework has not a built-in edition system because such a system requires a database (to store editions, edition features, tenant-edition mappings and so on...).
-Therefore, edition system is implemented in [module zero](/Pages/Documents/Zero/Edition-Management).
+The ASP.NET Boilerplate framework does not have a built-in edition system because such a system requires a database (to store editions, edition features, tenant-edition mappings and so on...).
+Therefore, the edition system is implemented in [module zero](/Pages/Documents/Zero/Edition-Management).
-You can use it to easily have an edition system, or you can implement all yourself.
+You can use it to easily have an edition system or you can implement one yourself.